 What kind of web hosting is right for you?

 Generally speaking, the three things to look out for in any great web hosting provider—apart from storage and bandwidth—are server speeds, uptime guarantees, and customer support.

 A good web host will always offer great speeds and reliable uptime, along with dedicated round-the-clock customer support.
 You should generally look for at least 99.9% uptime and 24/7 customer support from all hosting providers.

 When choosing the right web hosting provider and plan, you have to keep in mind both short-term functioning and long-term scalability.
 Some hosting providers are easier to upgrade and transfer out of than others.
 Some even offer dedicated upgrade options and website migration tools.

 However, no one web hosting company will be able to offer you a great deal in all these aspects, especially if you have budget constraints.
 This is where you will have to prioritize based on your business’s needs.
 As long as you stick to a reputable provider, however, you shouldn’t run into any issues.

-We've produced a wide range of content to help you find the right web hosting for you, including the 5 common mistakes to avoid when choosing your web hosting provider; how your web hosting impacts security; our comparison of managed vs unmanaged hosting; and the five best anonymous hosting solutions to protect your privacy
+Once you've created a site with one of the best website builders (opens in new tab), discover the common mistakes to avoid when choosing your web hosting provider (opens in new tab); how your web hosting impacts security (opens in new tab); our comparison of managed vs unmanaged hosting (opens in new tab); and the five best anonymous hosting (opens in new tab) solutions to protect your privacy.